kenjitayama/jira-track-timeoriginalestimate/README.md

 # jira-track-timeoriginalestimate
-Sums up Original Estimate Time for issues in the active sprint.
+Adds up Original Estimate Time for issues in the active sprint and output as CSV.
 Multiple active sprints not supported.
+Useful if you are setting Original Estimate Time to Sub-tasks, because JIRA does not add them up in any screens, such as burndown charts.

 ## Output CSV format